 The waterfall top is easily accessible via a 0.2-mile flat trail that starts on the left of the parking.
 The area above the falls is shallow and good for wading.
 A few deep pockets in the monolith cliff can be used for refreshing dips.
 The flat ledges create islands that are perfect spots for relaxing and sunbathing right in the middle of the river.
 Moreover, the top of the cliff wall provides panoramic views of the picturesque canyon, lush old-growth forest, and the river with the waterfall dropping into the emerald plunge pool.

-A fish ladder was built into the cliff wall to help salmon bypass the falls.
-The bank consists of large pebbles and small boulders.
-There are picnic tables and hiking trails.
+A fish ladder was built into the distant part of the cliff wall to help salmon bypass the falls.

 Dogs: Must be on a leash

 Salmon Falls Park is located:

 - 85 miles southeast of Portland

 - 87 miles northeast of Eugene.